huandu/go-sqlbuilder/README.md

 // <nil>
 ```

-And a sample for PostgreSQL.
+Here is a sample for PostgreSQL.
 Note that the dollar quote is supported.

 ```go
 // Only the last `$1` is interpolated.